My First Costume – Part 1

 So you want to go in costume to your first fair and you want to try the garb on before you go.
 Start at thrift stores and vintage stores in your area.
 The Ren look was in during the 70s and early 80s.
 You can probably find peasant blouses and peasant shirts that will work in a vintage store in your area.
 Yard sales are also sometimes good places to start though they are very hit or miss.
 You can go to a costume shop but most of the time you are going to be disappointed with the variety and the price that you are given there.
 Plus, they are costumes and they are not going to hold up to a day of walking around at the fair.

 Here are some ideas:

-- Old Navy: Right now old navy has linen style pants with drawstrings at the waist.
+- Old Navy: Sometimes Old Navy has linen style pants with drawstrings at the waist.
 This gives you the coarse woven look and the drawstring on the cheap.
 They have pockets which is kind of a “no no” but they will work.

 - Any store that specializes in hemp products from shirts and shoes to sandals will probably have everything you are looking for in a basic costume.

-- Also stores that are eco minded will often carry these kinds of clothes.
+- Also stores that are eco minded or the least bit green tend to carry these kinds of clothes.

 Think outside the box and venture into stores that you may not have gone in before you might be surprised by what you find.